hanwenzhang123/fullstack-note/README.md

 #### Lifecycle (3 phases) - mounting, updating, unmounting
 - mounting (constructor) - initialize stuffs in the state in the constructor that we have over the initial render, then we call componentDidmount
-- componentDidmount -> only after the initial render then componentDidMount, API fetching asych like .then() .setState({data}) etc.
+- componentDidmount -> initial render, only after the initial render then componentDidMount, API fetching asych like .then() .setState({data}) etc
-- componentDidUpdate -> we need to change some state to trigger the re-render, config update, changing flag for next render
+- componentDidUpdate -> when we update, we need to change some state to trigger the re-render, config update, changing flag for next render
 - componentWillUnmount -> proper clean-up to prevent memory leak (remove eventListener, remove setTimeout)

 #### state & props